Data reviewed and confirmed for accuracy and freshness: (June/2026)

 Live a Stress-Free Life With Your ESA in Pennsylvania

 For many people, it’s virtually impossible to part with their emotional support animal.
 That’s what ESA laws are for – to make sure that people who can’t live without their furry friend never have to!
-Once you have gotten an ESA letter from a licensed mental health professional in Pennsylvania, your emotional support animal can live with you in any residential property.

-Talk to your landlord and show them your ESA letter.
-Unless your ESA is very aggressive or too big to fit in the property, your request will be approved easily.
 Just make sure that your ESA knows some basic commands and always responds to you so you can keep it under control around other people and animals.

 You may also be able to take your ESA to restaurants and travel with them on planes.
 However, since they’re not legally required to provide reasonable accommodations to ESAs, you’ll have to call restaurants and airlines first to check if they allow them.